Race against time to find survivors of Morocco earthquake as death toll nears 2,700

 “It’s difficult to pull people out alive because most of the walls and ceilings turned to earthen rubble when they fell, burying whoever was inside without leaving air spaces,” an unnamed military rescue worker told Reuters.

 With many homes built out of timber, mud bricks and stone in such rural areas, structures crumbled easily without creating the air pockets needed for survival.
-This has heightened the urgency for those rescue workers who have reached these areas.
+This has heightened the urgency for rescue workers who have reached these areas.

-Most of the destruction caused by the near-7 magnitude quake struck 45 miles is centred in the Al Haouz province southwest of Marrakech.
+Most of the destruction caused by the near-7 magnitude quake is centred in the Al Haouz province southwest of Marrakech.
 The relatively shallow depth of the quake has made it even more dangerous, with the UN believing it has affected up to 300,000 people.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video